ronkow/aws-projects/app-detector/readme.md

 A Flask photo app deployed in AWS using
-- Rekognition
+- Amazon Rekognition
-- Lightsail
+- Amazon Lightsail
-- Route 53
+- Amazon Route 53

 This app detects the objects in the photo you upload:
 [https://detector.ronkow.com](https://detector.ronkow.com)